KarynaMisnik/Javascript-notes/README.md

 Then next <code>square()</code> call happens → another FEC is pushed & popped.

 At the end, only GEC remains in the stack.

+#### How Asynchronous function runs in JS

+<ins>The Global Execution Context</ins> runs synchronously — even with async functions!

+What actually happens is:
+JavaScript offloads async tasks to the environment (browser or Node.js), and lets them finish in the background — using <code>callbacks</code>, <code>Promises</code>, and the <code>event loop</code> to run the result later, after the current execution stack is clear.

 ## Call Stack